hecperleo/upat_follower/README.md

-# Path Follower
+# Path Generator and Follower

-This repository contains all the code for running the Path Follower project.
+This repository contains all the code for running the path_generator_follower project.

 ## Dependencies